rvegajr/yolovibe-website/ENVIRONMENT_CONFIGURATION_UPDATE.md

 - All Auth0 environment variables have been removed
 - The health checker no longer checks Auth0 status
 - Make sure to keep the Square production credentials secure
+- Make sure to keep the Square production credentials secure